 In this paper, we would like to extend this frontier to two-loop eight (and higher) points.
 There are multiple motivations.
 The first, of course, is the verification that the BDS ansatz continues to capture the infrared (IR) divergence of this theory.
 Second, the eight-point amplitude provides valuable data for perturbative calculations as well as a non-perturbative flux-tube program~\cite{Basso:2018tif}: while the pentagon OPE~\cite{Basso:2013vsa} has proved to be extremely successful for bootstrapping and non-perturbative computations of sYM amplitudes, explicit higher-point data is needed to push such a program for ABJM amplitudes.
-By continuing to eight-points, our results will also provide us a window in to the potential patterns of the symbol alphabet of the theory, which may control the analytic property to higher loops and provide the starting point for a bootstrap program.
-Finally, we would like to see how the non-analytic pieces (in terms of sign functions), is extrapolated from six to eight-points.
-This may allow us to make connection with anyon effects that was proposed for the Chern-Simons matter theory with fundamental matter~\cite{Jain:2014nza}.
+By continuing to the eight-point, our results will also provide us a window into the potential patterns of the symbol alphabet of the theory, which may control the analytic property to higher loops and provide the starting point for a bootstrap program.
+Finally, we would like to see how the non-analytic pieces (in terms of sign functions), are extrapolated from the six- to the eight-points.
+This may allow us to make a connection with anyon effects that was proposed for the Chern-Simons matter theory with fundamental matter~\cite{Jain:2014nza}.